Hotpoint washer-dryers rated

 If you want, you can to head straight to our Hotpoint washer-dryer reviews to find out which, if any, have made the cut to become a Best Buy.
 Our reviews have also uncovered Don't Buy models that will leave your clothes damp in places, still stained and with remnants of washing power residue.

 Only logged in Which? members can view our exclusive ratings and verdicts in the table below.
-If you're not a member yet, a sign up for a £1 Which? trial to get instant access.
+If you're not a member yet, then sign up for a Which? trial to get instant access.

 |Hotpoint washer-dryers overview table